KusMar00/discord-facts-bot/README.md

 API_KEY = YOUR_API_KEY;
 ```

-6. To start the bot run `node bot.js`
+6. Run `node bot.js` to start the bot.